BlueKittyMeow/Emil/framework/style-guide.md

 1. **Scientific Rationality vs. Unexplainable Phenomena**
    - The limitations of scientific methodology when confronting the truly unknown
    - Professional reputation and institutional pressure against intellectual honesty
-   - The scientist's struggle between empirical evidence and inexplicable observations
+   - The scientist's struggle between empirical evidence and inexplicable observations (particularly seen in Emil's case where he knows his form must be quite thin due to his empirical measurements but the truth of which his eyes and mind reject)

 2. **Institutional Dynamics**
    - Power structures within medical/scientific establishments